-For the reasons stated above, the Court hereby CERTIFIES the Settlement Classes for to, or waiver of, the rights of any Defendant to contest certification of any other class proposed in the In re Automotive Parts Antitrust Litigation, Master File No. 12-md-02311.
-The Court's findings in this Order shall have no effect on the Court's ruling on any motion to certify any class in the In re Automotive Parts Antitrust Litigation, Master File No. 12- md-02311.
+For the reasons stated above, the Court hereby CERTIFIES the Settlement Classes for EPPs.
+The Court's certification of the Settlement Classes as provided herein is without prejudice to, or waiver of, the rights of any Defendant to contest certification of any other class proposed in the In re Automotive Parts Antitrust Litigation, Master File No. 12-md-02311.
+The Court's findings in this Order shall have no effect on the Court's ruling on any motion to certify any class in the In re Automotive Parts Antitrust Litigation, Master File No. 12-md-02311.
 No party may cite or refer to the Court's approval of any Settlement Class as persuasive or binding authority in support of any motion to certify any class.